nDenerserve/SmartPi-Grafana/README.md

-# SmartPi-Dashboard
+# SmartPi-Grafana
-Grafana Dashboard for SmartPi
+Grafana scripts for SmartPi